 Let it sit for hours.
 I let mine sit overnight.
 You’ll want the mixture to sit for at least a few hours until the water has cooled.
 If you remember, give it a stir every once in awhile to agitate the clothes.

 Now when you wash it's way easier.
 Wash your yoga gear separate from other clothing.
 For each load throw in two scoops of OxiClean and detergent every time you wash them.
 Do not use fabric softener for your workout clothes.
 Whether you machine dry or air dry is up to you and the manufacturer's labeling.
 I hang some and dry other items.
 Also if you can't get to washing your gear right after each use, I can't, let it hang up and dry.
 Don't leave it in your yoga bag, car or laundry basket to dry.
-It'll get funky again and you'll need to do the multi hour soak.
+It'll get funky again and you'll need to do the "great soak" again.

 All my love,